 Most of Copping’s sculpture references water.
 “Water moves us; it connects us one to another, both physically and metaphorically.
 It both nourishes and threatens us.
 Water flows within us and through all life, with water we are in constant communion.
 It is in this relationship that my search for balance and connectedness within one’s self, between people, and between people and place arises.”

-The Art Gallery of Peterborough has just launched a digital publication – https://settingafloat.agp.on.ca/ – which celebrates his 2016 exhibition ‘Setting afloat on a river in spate’.
-His sculpture is included in the Montreal Museum of Fine Arts, the Musée national des beaux-arts du Québec, the Speed Museum, the Fine Art Collection of the Department of Global Affairs, the Claridge (Bronfman) Collection, and the City of Lommel (Belgium) Glass Collection. and has been acknowledged by the Corning Museum of Glass in their New Glass Review on nine occasions.
+In 2022 the Art Gallery of Peterborough launched a digital publication – https://settingafloat.agp.on.ca/ – celebrating his 2016 exhibition ‘Setting afloat on a river in spate’.
+His sculpture is included in the Montreal Museum of Fine Arts, the Musée national des beaux-arts du Québec, the Speed Museum, the Fine Art Collection of the Department of Global Affairs, the Claridge (Bronfman) Collection, and the City of Lommel (Belgium) Glass Collection, and has also been acknowledged by the Corning Museum of Glass in their New Glass Review on nine occasions.

 He has also received much appreciated support for the development of his work from the Canada Council for the Arts and the Ontario Arts Council.